Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-10-30-Obsidian-PostgreSQL-Python.md

 ---

 I use [Obsidian](https://obsidian.md) to write down notes and my journal in markdown format.
+The app allows me to create relational notes.
+I can link these notes to each other, graph this relationship and use tags or dosens of plugins to make sense of my notes.
+But I always felt I needed to see more patterns and connections.
+And what is a better tool than Python to achieve this?

 There is an Obsidian [plugin](https://github.com/clouedoc/postgresql-obsidian) which makes it easy to send the metadata (YAML) of each file to PostgreSQL database.
 From there on I can connect to the database and analyse my journal entries with Python.
-Nice thing is that, this can be done to any kind of notes (not restricted to journal files).
-Say for instance I can analyse meeting notes etc. Here is the brief workflow:
+Here is my brief workflow:

 1. Keep taking notes in Obsidian
 	1. Important to have consistent metadata (YAML) section.
 Some example things that can be tracked/recorded are: date, mood, weather, location etc.